menu

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Gillett is worth considering.

-Gillett is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Gillett does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Gillett who are college-educated is close to the national average for all communities of 21.84%: 19.08% of the adults in Gillett have a bachelor's degree or advanced degree.
+In terms of college education, Gillett is nearly on par with the US average for all cities of 21.84%: 19.08% of adults 25 and older in Gillett have a bachelor's degree or advanced degree.

 The per capita income in Gillett in 2022 was $29,679, which is upper middle income relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $118,716 for a family of four.
 However, Gillett contains both very wealthy and poor people as well.